 CLICK HERE to watch the YouTube video.

-Bodyweight exercises are really becoming popular and I see more and more people doing them in the gym or even working out at home without any equipment.
-But there is this three exercises that people are doing at home or in the gym that really are leading to injury and damage to your shoulders.
-And this becomes a big issue for a lot of people especially guys who are focusing in on the upper body work.
-And when you end up injuring your shoulder, it’s difficult to do the upper body work and oftentimes they end up abandoning their workout because they don’t want to do a lower body workout.
+Bodyweight exercises are becoming popular, and I see more and more people doing them in the gym or even working out at home without equipment.
+But there are three exercises that people are doing at home or in the gym, leading to injuries and damaging their shoulders.
+This becomes a big issue for many people, especially guys focusing on upper body work.
+And when you end up injuring your shoulder, it’s difficult to do upper body work, and often people abandon their workouts because they don’t want to do a lower body workout.

-Watch this video and see the 3 bodyweight exercises that you should avoid for your shoulder.
-Also, I will show you ways of fixing those exercises.
-This is a continuation of the video that I started in Las Vegas with Mike Whitfield.
-We had to stop filming because security approached us and let us know we cannot film on a private property.
-Now I am back home and I am going to continue on with this video.
-What I was going through in that other video and I will finish off in this video is the Worst Bodyweight Exercises for your Shoulders.
+Watch this video and learn about the three bodyweight exercises you should avoid to decrease the likelihood of injuring your shoulders.
+Also, I will show you ways to correct those exercises.
+This is a continuation of the video I started in Las Vegas with Mike Whitfield.
+We had to stop filming because security informed us that we could not film on private property.
+Now I am back home and can continue with this video.

 WORST Bodyweight Exercises for the Shoulder – Part 2